dougkellermeyer/job-finder/readme.md

 # Job App

 This is an application to assist with the job finding process.
-See the "Doug Application User Stories for a more detailed description.
+See the "Doug Application User Stories" for a more detailed description.

 ## Running